BenjaminRodenberg/Visualization/BoundaryValApp/README.md

 - [x] Change the structure of the code towards the style in the sliders example.
 - [ ] Fix issue with buttons (see simpleButton.py minimal working example)
 - [ ] Fix issue with plotting of old results
-- [ ] Add code for embedding, such that the app can be published on the internet.
+- [ ] Add code for embedding
+- [x] publish app on the internet.
+- [ ] publish app with run_apps.py script on top level!